 - ergonomic support for both baby and adult

-- easily adapts to various baby weights and sizes for both front and back carrying
+- easily adapts to various baby weights and sizes for both front and back carrying, with the right fabric

 - one-size fits most carrier